simon-ritchie/apysc/docs_src/source/about_handler_options_type.md

 # About the handler options' type

-This page will explain the event handler `options` argument's type.
+This page explains the event handler `options` argument's type.

 ## The dictionary type is acceptable